 - Your measurable, prioritized creative objectives and tasks for the coming year.

 - A list of someday/maybe creative objectives (and tasks) that are lower priority.

 What else do you do to keep on track with your creative goals?
-Do you complete an annual review process — if so, how is it different from my approach?
+Do you complete a creative annual review process — if so, how is it different from my approach?